 How To Use the Approach in Coaching and Counseling?

 There is a wide array of applications that a strengths-based approach can be used for.
 In fact, it has been shown to be useful for anything from uniting startups to educating children or dealing with mental health issues.
-Another common use of the approach has to deal with coaching and counseling.
+Another common use of the approach has to deal with coaching platforms and counseling.

 Coaches and counselors have to be masters of the strength-based approach to benefit their clients optimally.
-One way that coaches could use the strength-based approach is in the very beginning of the session, to recognize the individual’s strengths.
+One way that coaches could use the strength-based approach is at the very beginning of the session, to recognize the individual’s strengths.

 Tell the client that you know this is difficult to do, but it proves they are resilient.
 This helps create an initial bond between the two individuals.
 Then, the coach can go further into finding other strengths as well.